-The Fremantle Workers Social and Leisure Hour Club Inc. began life in Lodge's Hotel at 1 Henry St in 1914.
+The Fremantle Workers Social and Leisure Club Inc. began life in Lodge's Hotel at 1 Henry St 2 February 1914.
 In 1956 it moved to the new purpose-built building 50 metres along at 7-9 Henry St. After 100 years of the Club's existence, it closed this building's doors at the end of 2014.
 The clubhouse was sold at noon Friday 17 April 2015.
-It was proposed to built a five-storey building on the site, retaining the facade, containing an office and 25 dwellings.
-That plan has been modified: see below.